Overview

 - Quick Mapping: If source and destination have the same data type, use dropdown for automatic mapping of all attributes

-- Testing: Click the “test” button to visualize the JSON payload using example values from your data model
+- this format differs from process keys - Testing: Click the βtestβ button to visualize the JSON payload using example values from your data model

 Map Output Parameters